 To tackle many of the problems that several infectious diseases impose, we need a better understanding of the human immune system and immune reactions towards pathogens in humans.
 Studying functional diversity of the human immune system, in particular innate immune cells and lymphocytes, is highly prioritized at CIM.

-The research at CIM can be divided into four main objectives:
+The research at the Center for Infectious Medicine (CIM) can be divided into four main objectives:

 1. To advance our understanding of the human immune system at a cellular and molecular level

 Decades of intense cellular and molecular studies have resulted in the identification of components of the immune system.
 Studies of the mouse immune system, most particularly through the use of animals with targeted gene inactivation, have permitted linking these components to specific functions in immunity.
 In spite of this progress, the study of the human immune system has lagged behind that of the mouse.
 Improvements in technologies and reagents, however, now permit detailed analysis of the human immune system at cellular and molecular levels.
 Such analyses are crucial for furthering our understanding on how the human immune system combats infectious diseases and cancer.

 2. To advance our understanding of immune reactions to pathogens in humans, and pathogen escape from immunity